Raleigh Identity Theft Lawyer

 Punishment and Liability | North Carolina General Statutes– Learn more about the penalties and liabilities for identity theft and trafficking in stolen identities.
 You can also find out what happens to the victim if you committed a crime with their identity.
 The statute can be read on the North Carolina General Assembly website.

-Speak to an Identity Theft Lawyer Today
+Speak to a Raleigh Identity Theft Lawyer Today

 Convictions from Identity theft carry significant penalties.
 The quicker you obtain legal representation, the better your chances of a more favorable outcome in court.